byu-cs324/byu-cs324/01d-hw-strings-io-env/README.md

  43. Assign the value at index `totread` to the null character (`'\0'` or 0).
      Then repeat the instructions for question 42.

-     *How does the output differ from the output printed in question 37?*
+     *How does the output compare to the actual contents of the file?
+Briefly explain your response.* (Hint: See questions 28, 33, and 37.)

  44. Call `close()` on `fd1`, and use `printf()` to print the return value on a line by itself.